 Counsel must make arrangements through the courtroom deputy if they wish to use the courtroom technology or other audio-visual aid, and must make the request sufficiently in advance of the hearing to allow for set-up of the requested equipment during hours when the Court is not in session.

-Procedure for, and Limitations on, Telephonic Participation in Court Hearings and Conferences.
+Procedure for, and Limitations on, Remote Participation in Court Hearings and Conferences.

-In order to participate in a Court hearing or conference by telephone, a party must obtain Court approval through the courtroom deputy at least one full business day prior to the hearing or conference.
-To ensure adequate audio quality of hearings and conferences, each party participating by telephone must use a land-line.
-A party will only be permitted to participate in a hearing or conference, through a cell phone or other electronic device, if they obtain Court approval, after a showing of exigent circumstances.
+In order to participate remotely in a Court hearing or conference, a party must obtain Court approval through the courtroom deputy at least one full business day prior to the hearing or conference, and must meet the criteria set forth in Appendix IX to these Rules.
 See also Vt.
 LBR 5007-1(c); Vt.
 LBR 7016-1(c).

 Vt.
 LBR 5071-1.
 Continuances.